sajjadGG/book-python/basics/about/language.rst

 About Environment
 -----------------
-* Assignment name: About Environment
+* Assignment: About Environment
+* Filename: about_environment.py
-* Complexity level: easy
+* Complexity: easy
 * Lines of code to write: 0 lines
 * Estimated time of completion: 3 min
-* Suggested filename: about_environment.py

 English:
     .. todo:: English Translation